JamesAndrewJackson13/pokeemerald/feature_list.md

 ## Trainer class-based Poke Balls (FEATURE_TRAINERCLASSPOKEBALL)
 * Give all trainers of a class a new default ball type

 ## Show Type Effectiveness In-Battle (FEATURE_SHOWTYPEEFFECTIVENESSINBATTLE)
 * Changes the color of the move's type to alert players if it's super / not very effective

+## Hidden Power Type Shown in Battle Screen (FEATUER_HIDDENPOWERTYPEINBATTLESCREEN)
+* Shows what type Hidden Power is on the battle screen

 # MOVEMENT